What are adrenal glands?

 How to regulate your cortisol level with diet and lifestyle changes

-Avoid vigorous exercise, especially in the evenings - intense exercise can increase our demand for cortisol and raise our cortisol level, which can worsen symptoms at resistance or exhaustion stage.
+Avoid vigorous exercise, especially in the evenings - intense exercise can increase our demand for cortisol and raise our cortisol level, worsening symptoms at the resistance or exhaustion stage.
 If you raise your cortisol level in the evening, it can also affect your sleep.

-Good sleep hygiene - go to bed before midnight, relieve stress before going to bed, ensure a restful environmental without disturbances.
+Good sleep hygiene - go to bed before midnight, relieve stress before bed, and ensure a restful environment without disturbances.

-Stress management - try out different ways of relieving stress, for example: moderate exercise, meditation, essential oils, flower essence, emotional freedom technique (EFT), diaphragmatic breathing, counseling, traveling, etc.
+Stress management - try different ways of relieving stress, for example, moderate exercise, meditation, essential oils, flower essence, emotional freedom technique (EFT), diaphragmatic breathing, counseling, traveling, etc.

-Work on past traumas - psychotherapy like CBT (cognitive behavioral therapy), counseling, EFT, EMDR (Eye Movement Desensitization and Reprocessing), flower essence and homeopathy can all be helpful at reducing the intensity of response to past traumatic events.
+Work on past traumas - psychotherapy like CBT (cognitive behavioral therapy), counseling, EFT, EMDR (Eye Movement Desensitization and Reprocessing), flower essence, and homeopathy can all be helpful in reducing the intensity of response to past traumatic events.